Religion in India: Bhakti movement

 During the Bhakti movement, many Hindu groups regarded as outside the traditional Hindu caste system followed Bhakti traditions by worshipping/following saints belonging to their respective communities.
 For example, Guru Ravidas was a Chamar of Uttar Pradesh; Guru Parsuram Ramnami was a Chura of Chhattisgarh, and Maharishi Ram Naval was a Bhangi of Rajasthan.
 In their lifetimes, several of these saints even went to the extent of fighting conversion from foreign missionaries, encouraging only Hinduism within their communities.
 In Assam for example, tribals were led by Gurudev Kalicharan Bramha of the Brahmo Samaj; in Nagaland by Kacha Naga; and in Central India by Birsa Munda, Hanuman Aaron, Jatra Bhagat, and Budhu Bhagat.

 Kabir Sect

 The Kabir Panth is a religious movement based on the teachings of the Indian poet saint Kabir (1398–1518).

-Kabir sermonized a monotheism that appealed clearly to the poor and convinced them of their access to god with no liaison.
+Kabir sermonised a monotheism that appealed clearly to the poor and convinced them of their access to god with no liaison.
 He denied both Hinduism and Islam, as well as meaningless religious rituals, and condemned double standards.
 This infuriated the orthodox aristocracy.
 No one could frighten Kabir who was bold enough to stand up for himself and his beliefs.

 The Kabir Panth considers Kabir as its principal guru or even as a divinity—truth incarnate.
 Kabir's influence is testimony to his massive authority, even for those whose beliefs and practices he condemned so unsparingly.
 For Sikhs he is a forerunner and converser of Nanak, the originating Sikh Guru (spiritual guide).
 Muslims place him in Sufi (mystical) lineages, and for Hindus he becomes a Vaishnavite with universalist leanings.